Sahra Wagenknecht Alliance: 2025 federal election

 She also stated that she sees the result "as a mandate to further develop the BSW and lead it into the Bundestag by 2029 at the latest".
 Jürgen W. Falter attributed the party's defeat to "internal factional struggles and resignations", pointing to Wagenknecht's dispute with Katja Wolf, BSW's regional chairperson in Thuringia.

 On 11 March 2025, the party appealed to the Federal Constitutional Court for a recount of the election, arguing that because of the irregularities that were found in the preliminary results, it might have crossed the 5% threshold.
 The appeal for nationwide recount came after isolated recounts of polling stations in North Rhine-Westphalia produced 1,295 additional votes for the BSW.
 Irregularities were found in other states as well – in Brandenburg, post-election corrections resulted in the BSW claiming 218 more votes; corrections also had to be made in polling stations of places such as Aachen, Lahn-Dill-Kreis, and Duisburg.
 On 13 March, the Federal Constitutional Court ruled that the appeals for a recount from BSW and voters' committees were inadmissible; the ruling noted that an election review is a matter for the Bundestag and not the Federal Constitutional Court, and is only available after the final elections results are announced.

 On 14 March 2025, the Federal Returning Officer released the final results of the 2025 parliamentary election - BSW's vote margin increased to 4.981%.
 Compared to the preliminary results from February, the party gained 4,277 votes after isolated corrections.
 Final results benefited the BSW in particular, as 57% of revised second votes were assigned to the BSW.
 In contrast, the margins of major parties such as CDU and SPD only changed by a few hundred votes.
-Following the announcement of final results, the BSW announced that it will continue to contest the election by filing an appeal to the Bundestag electoral commission, and then again to the Federal Constitutional Court if necessary.
+Following the announcement of final results, the BSW announced that it would continue to contest the election by filing an appeal to the Bundestag electoral commission, and then again to the Federal Constitutional Court if necessary.
 It stated its belief that a recount is necessary and that a thorough inspection could show that it crossed the 5% threshold.
 According to BSW, despite no irregularites being detected at first, a recount in Marzahn-Hellersdorf still found two additional votes for the party, which would amount to 15,000 votes if extrapolated nationwide.